fac-members/fac-slides/src/slides/pre-app-1/index.md

 ---

-Wednesdays will focus on bridging the gap between the JavaScript you've learnt while working on your applications and what you'll need to start the course.
+Bridging the gap between your application learnings and what you'll need on the course.

 ---

-You are responsible for taking charge of your own learning outside the programme.
-We'll give you a project to work on each week and some resources to help you.
+You're responsible for your own learning outside these sessions.
+We'll give you a project and some helpful resources each week.

 You're welcome to pair up with each other outside our workshops.
 As always, be mindful to be inclusive.